solitontech/software-practices-metrics-tool/server/README.md

 1. Open the application & got to code review page.

-2. Check in votes history timeline or current votes timeline for reviewers.
+2. Click on the votes history timeline or current votes timeline in code review table to open the dialog modal for reviewers.

-3. And use browser dev tools to inspect on timeline table.
+3. Go to the `Reviewed By` column of the votes timeline table.

-4. Using the select in dev tools, click on the reviewer name in the timeline table and go to inspect tab to get reviewer name and uuid from the title tag of the html element.
+4. Hover over the any one of the reviewer name to see the name and their uuid.

-5. Also you can get uuid from data-uuid tag of html element.
+5. Click on the reviewer name to copy the reviewer name and uuid to the clipboard.

 6. Copy and paste the name & uuid in `server-config.json` in specified format.